chaoxu0512/chaoxu0512.github.io/_posts/paper and book/2021-08-18-paper-been-read.md

     - Paper and Book
 ---

+(36) 2021-09-06:

+- 3D printed hybrid refractive/diffractive achromat and apochromat for the visible wavelength range (Not so optimal)

 (35) 2021-08-31:

 - Two-photon polymerisation 3D printed freeform micro-optics for optical coherence tomography fibre probes (Some confusion)